17 Nov What If Nature Was a Business | Nov 2016

 Since this is a closed system, everything must be recycled or reused.

 This especially applies to toxic wastes.
-Irresponsible release of toxins will poison the business.
+Irresponsible release of toxins will poison (and end) the business.

 5) Promote truth.

 An informed, intelligent public is essential for the success of this business.
-Otherwise, people would make foolish decisions that ruin the business.
+Otherwise, people will make bad decisions that ruin the business.